jsk-herman/paper-jsk/README.md

 below:

-1. All the literary content available under [`./content/posts`](./content/posts) are licensed under the [CC0-1.0](./LICENSE) license.
+1. All the literary content available under [`./content/posts`](./content/posts) are licensed under the [CC BY-NC 4.0](./LICENSE) license.

 2. The repository also uses and/or contains software used to generate the static contents for the personal website.
-Following are the software as well as other related tools used & their licensings T&Cs.
+Following are the software as well as other related tools used & their licensing T&Cs.

    | Software            | Licence T&Cs                                      |
    | ------------------- | ------------------------------------------------- |